Troy NOW Community Investment Program

-RCHR’s Mini-Repair Program
+RCHR’s Mini-Repair Program-Currently ON HOLD

 The Mini-Repair program run by Rensselaer County Housing Resources (RCHR) provides FREE LABOR to eligible homeowners for minor repairs.
 The Homeowner is responsible for the cost of materials.

 APPLICANT ELIGIBILITY GUIDELINES:

 - Home must be located in Rensselaer County

 - Applicants that are disabled or elderly, must have a household income under 80% AMI (see below)

 - Applicants that are not disabled or elderly must have a household income under 50% AMI (see below)

 - Replacing window panes and caulking windows

 - Electrical: Replacing fuses, plugs, cords, etc.